1999 NBA playoffs: Overview

 After spending their first thirteen seasons in Sacramento in mediocrity, with no winning record and two playoff appearances in 1986 and 1996, the Kings franchise made the first of eight consecutive playoff appearances, which included a trip to the Western Conference Finals in 2002.
+This was their first winning record since 1982–83, which they were based in Kansas City.

 The Bulls, despite being defending champions, missed the playoffs for the first time since 1984 (mostly due to the second retirement of Michael Jordan and the departures of Scottie Pippen and Dennis Rodman).
 They also became the first defending champion since the 1969–70 Boston Celtics to miss the playoffs.

 With their first round sweep of the Phoenix Suns, the Portland Trail Blazers won a playoff series for the first time since 1992, when they last made the NBA Finals.

 Game 4 of the Lakers–Rockets series was the final postseason appearance of Charles Barkley’s Hall of Fame career.
 It was also the final playoff game ever held at the Compaq Center.

 Game 5 of the Hawks–Pistons series is the last NBA playoff game played in a college basketball-specific arena (Georgia Tech's then-named Alexander Memorial Coliseum), and among the final NBA games played in a college basketball-specific arena.
 Many teams formerly played playoff games on college campuses, especially in the NBA's early days, but the increasing professionalization and ownership of arena times made the practice obsolete.